-The luminosity profile of the Abell 1201 BCG exhibits a clear flattening near the centre, well beyond the radius affected by the HST PSF.
-Within the radius of the tangential arc but outside the PSF disk, the profile is well described by an elliptical "Nuker" law (Lauer et al. 1995), with outer and inner logarithmic slopes of $\beta \approx 1.2$ and $\gamma \approx 0.4$ respectively, and break radius $r_b \approx 1\,\mathrm{kpc}$ , or "cusp radius" $r\gamma \approx 0.5\,\mathrm{kpc}$ .
-Cores of this size are typical for BCGs of comparable luminosity: at $M_V \approx -23.7$ , Lauer et al. (2007) derive a mean $r\gamma = 0.45\,\mathrm{kpc}$ with a factor-of-two galaxy-to-galaxy scatter.
+PSF disc, the profile is well described by an elliptical 'Nuker' law (Lauer et al. 1995), with outer and inner logarithmic slopes of $\beta \approx 1.2$ and $\gamma \approx 0.4$, respectively, and break radius $r_b \approx 1$ kpc, or 'cusp radius' $r{\gamma} \approx 0.5$ kpc.
+Cores of this size are typical for BCGs of comparable luminosity: at $M_V \approx -23.7$, Lauer et al. (2007) derive a mean $r{\gamma} = 0.45$ kpc with a factor of 2 galaxy-to-galaxy scatter.

-For the lens modelling, we choose to represent the stellar mass using a pixelized convergence map, to account for the detailed profile and angular structure in the BCG.
-Specifically, we construct an ellipse-fit representation of the HST image, derived after masking pixels affected by the main arc and by the z=0.273 source.
-We calibrate to the r-band by matching the large-aperture flux of the BCG as measured from Data Release 8 of SDSS (Aihara et al. 2011), and use the source and lens redshifts to compute a lensing convergence map under an assumed mass-to-light ratio of M/L=1 (in solar units).
-A scaling parameter applied to this convergence then yields the lensing estimate for M/L. For the mass-follows-light models, M/L is formally identical to the stellar mass-to-light ratio $\Upsilon$ , but in practice of course we expect the mass to include contributions from dark matter.
+For the lens modelling, we choose to represent the stellar mass using a pixellized convergence map, to account for the detailed profile and angular structure in the BCG.
+Specifically, we construct an ellipse-fit representation of the HST image, derived after masking pixels affected by the main arc and by the z = 0.273 source.
+We calibrate to the r band by matching the large-aperture flux of the BCG as measured from Data Release 8 of SDSS (Aihara et al. 2011), and use the source and lens redshifts to compute a lensing convergence map under an assumed mass-to-light ratio of M/L = 1 (in solar units).
+A scaling parameter applied to this convergence then yields the lensing estimate for M/L. For the mass-follows-light models, M/L is formally identical to the stellar mass-to-light ratio, Υ , but in practice of course we expect the mass to include contributions from DM.